 Leading up to the wedding day, the bride and groom spent time carefully selecting the members of their wedding party.
 The chosen bridesmaids and groomsmen are often their closest friends and family members, and it is essential for you to capture memories of this entire group together!

-In the past, we’ve covered how to use unique wedding photography poses for the groomsmen and bridesmaids.
-Now we want to focus on posing the wedding party together, as it can sometimes be a challenging task to work with a large group of people at once.
-Here are the 7 tips for wedding party poses that you need to implement during your next shoot.
+As a professional photo editing service for photographers, we see plenty of images of the wedding party.
+We also connect with wedding pros to see what challenges they face most, especially when it comes to shooting groups.
+In the past, we’ve covered how to implement unique wedding photography poses for the groom and his groomsmen.
+We have also covered the top poses to use for the bride and her bridesmaids.
+Now, we want to focus on posing the wedding party together, as it can be a challenging task to work with a large group of people at once.
+Here are 7 tips for wedding party poses you need to implement during your next shoot.

 1. Start with a Traditional Pose

-Tip: To turn this traditional pose into something more creative, try shooting the group from different angles.
-Also, have the members look at one another rather than right at the camera!
+To turn this traditional pose into something more creative, try shooting the group from different angles.
+Also, have the members look at one another rather than right at the camera.

 2. Add in Props and Details